Dickinson-COMP-491-492/website/docs/assignments/PP04-Poster.md

 The poster should aim to introduce a broad audience to the team's work over the past academic year.
 This should include:
 - Giving information about the H/FOSS project to which the team is contributing, the communities that the project aims to serve, and the impact that the project is having.
 - Highlighting several (but not necessarily all) of the teams contributions in a way that a broad audience is able to clearly understand the **_effect_** that the team's contributions have (or have aimed) to have on the project.
-- Provide technical details that support a deeper conversation about several (but not necessarily all) of the team's contributions with audience members who have a more technical backgrounds or interests.
+- Provide technical details that support a deeper conversation about one or two (but not necessarily all) of the team's contributions with audience members who have more technical backgrounds or interests.
 - Reflections on the team's experiences working on the project, interacting with the project community, lessons learned that will be helpful to your future selves, and any other interesting take-aways that the team would like to talk about.

 ### Requirements

 - Posters should be created as a single PowerPoint slide.
-  - Your poster must be 24-1/2” x 36-1/2”.
+  - Your poster must be 30” x 40”.
+  - Your poster may use [the Dickinson work mark](https://www.dickinson.edu/info/20085/marketing_and_communications/1474/college_wordmark), but it may not use the college seal.
   - You must maintain a 1" margin around the outside of the poster.
 This margin ensures that no content will be cut off when the poster is printed.
   - A search for [PowerPoint Poster Templates](https://www.google.com/search?q=powerpoint+poster+templates&oq=power+point+poster+tem&aqs=chrome.1.69i57j0l5.7495j0j7&sourceid=chrome&ie=UTF-8) will find lots of free downloadable PowerPoint poster templates that you can adopt or adapt if you like.
 Or, you can express your own style laying everything out yourself!
   - Poster titles should be legible from 20 feet.
 Other content should be clearly legible from 4-6 feet.
 This page on [Designing a Professional Poster](https://henryford.libguides.com/c.php?g=906626&p=6637031) gives some good advice about fonts and font sizes to meet those objectives.